Registration for Fall Programming will open June 23rd for members/June 28th for the public

 VOLUNTEER REQUIREMENT/OTHER VOLUNTEER OPPORTUNITIES

 Foothills Nordic is able to run high quality programs for a reasonable cost due to the volunteer support of our families.
-Based on the Club’s volunteer bond, ALL Marmot parents will be required to volunteer six hours throughout the season.
+Based on the Club’s volunteer bond, ALL Marmot parents will be required to volunteer a certain number of hours throughout the season.
+The number of volunteer hours required for each program is available on the Volunteer page.
 Numerous volunteer opportunities will be available from coach support for Bunnies, Group Monitoring for Jackrabbits, parking or snow grooming support and support for weekend events (Terrain Nights, Family Ski Days and the Cookie Race).
 A full sign-up list with details on volunteer jobs, will be available and communicated before the first on-snow sessions.

 For information on the volunteer bond and the many other volunteer opportunities available throughout the year, see Club Volunteer Opportunities.